 She became a part-time community worker, responsible for organising after school activities for young people up to 16 years old.

 “For the last five years, I have led ACC to work with many agencies, locally, regionally, nationally and internationally,” she says.
-“Most of our projects are planned with teachers from the local secondary schools and EduAction, to identify how and where it will contribute to the National Curriculum and help stduents to find teaching jobs overseas.
+“Most of our projects are planned with teachers from the local secondary schools and EduAction, to identify how and where it will contribute to the National Curriculum.

 “We have worked with the Ministry of Defence on the role and contribution made by African Caribbean countries during the 1st and 2nd World Wars.”